metodi96/avax-tutorial-nft/README.md

 pragma solidity ^0.8.6;
 ```

-* Next we will import the **ERC721URIStorage.sol** contract from Open Zeppelin.
+* Next we import the **ERC721URIStorage.sol** contract from Open Zeppelin.
 This contract is an extension of their **ERC721.sol** contract which takes metadata of an NFT into account as well.
 We will also use the popular **SafeMath.sol** library for our mathematical operations.
 This is a library which prevents unsigned integer overflows:

 ```javascript
 import "@openzeppelin/contracts/token/ERC721/extensions/ERC721URIStorage.sol";